Deaf culture: Background

 There are several perspectives on deaf people and Deaf culture that shape their treatment and role in society.
 From a medical standpoint, many encourage Deaf children to undergo surgery.
-Especially in the past, the medical perspective discouraged the use of sign language because they believed it would detract from the development of auditory and speech skills.
+In the past, the medical perspective discouraged the use of sign language because they believed it will detract from the development of auditory and speech skills.
+Although this assumption has since been disproven (the use of sign language has been discovered to play a crucial role in the acquisition of these skills), many audiologists and doctors mistakenly believe it to be true.
 From a social standpoint, Deaf individuals are welcomed to participate in society in the same manner as any other individual.
-This view discourages the idea that those who are deaf or hard-of-hearing are sick and in need of a cure.
+This view discourages the idea that those who are Deaf or hard-of-hearing are sick and in need of a cure.
 The social view also encourages making accommodations for deaf people so that they can fully participate in society.
 Such accommodations include the use of interpreters or improved closed captioning systems.
 Some feel the social view fails to recognize the unique qualities of Deaf people and Deaf culture.
 They believe that this perspective asks Deaf people to fit and find their own way in a predominantly hearing society, instead of recognizing their own abilities and culture.
 Another perspective is referred to as the cultural-linguistic view.
 Supporters of Deaf Culture state that this perspective appropriately recognizes Deaf people as a minority culture in the world with their own language and social norms.
 This standpoint is believed to promote Deaf people's right to collective space within society to pass on their language and culture to future generations.

 Being involved in the Deaf community and culturally identifying as Deaf has been shown to significantly contribute to positive self-esteem in Deaf individuals.
 The community can provide support, easy social interaction, and "refuge from the grinding frustrations of the hearing world."
-Conversely, Deaf individuals who are not a part of the Deaf community may not have the same support in the hearing world, resulting in lower self-esteem.
+Conversely, deaf individuals who are not a part of the Deaf community may not have the same support in the hearing world, resulting in lower self-esteem.
 Stereotypes, lack of knowledge, and negative attitudes about Deafness cause widespread discrimination.
 This could lead to a lower education and economic status for deaf people.